ChenYangyao/hipp/docs/usage/tutorial/mpi/basic_usage/simple_communication.rst

 Note that the last one is preferred since you will have no chance of mistake.

-Any valid argument to :func:`~HIPP::MPI::Datatype::from_name` can be passed as the name string, and any valid type to :func:`~HIPP::MPI::Datatype::from_type` can be auto-deduced here.
+Any valid argument to :expr:`Datatype::from_name` can be passed as the name string, and any valid type to :expr:`Datatype::from_type` can be auto-deduced here.

 **The HIPP style:** HIPP provides specialized interfaces for the most useful